The Harris Project is a 501 c3 charitable organization

 anxiety disorders like generalized anxiety disorder, social anxiety, panic disorder

-Compared to those who have a mental health disorder or substance misuse and/or addiction alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
-The challenge is to address both diagnostic areas without compromising the best treatment for either one.
-(Source: http://www.psychologytoday.com/conditions/co-occurring-disorders)
+Compared to those who have a mental health challenge or substance use issues alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
+The challenge is to address both areas in an integrated way, so as to not compromise the best treatment for either one.

 As the mental health and substance misuse and/or addiction pieces impact one another greatly, they should be treated with an integrated, comprehensive plan.
-(Source: https://www.samhsa.gov/disorders)
+(Source: Substance Abuse Mental Health Services Administration)

 A uniquely positioned grassroots organization, the harris project is the only 501(c)(3) organization created to promote, support and advance prevention programming, early intervention, screening, and the transformation of the system of care to one that is “co-occurring” or “complexity” capable to improve the lives of adolescents through young adults presenting with symptoms of and/or diagnosed with COD.

-The Centers for Disease Control (CDC) reports the following statistics.
+The Centers for Disease Control (CDC) reports the following statistics in 2023.

-Every day in the United States, 197 people die as a result of drug overdose, and another 6,748 are treated in emergency departments (ED) for the misuse or abuse of drugs.
+Every day in the United States, 287 people die as a result of drug overdose

-There will be significant decreases in these numbers once COD becomes something that the general population understands.
-The link between mental health challenges and substance misuse and/or addiction is undeniable, and the need for proactive prevention programming, as well as integrated and comprehensive treatment is critical.
+We anticipate significant decreases in these numbers once COD becomes something that the general population understands.
+The link between mental health challenges and substance use issues is undeniable, and the need for proactive prevention programming, as well as integrated and comprehensive treatment is critical.
 Together we will bring COD: out of the shadows and into the light.

 Co-Occurring Disorders